 Day schools

-Of all the denominations the Roman Catholic Church operates the most day schools.
+Of all the denominations, the Roman Catholic Church operates the most day schools.
 Other religious denominations which operate religious schools include African Methodist Episcopal, Amish, Assembly of God, Baptist, Brethren, Calvinist, Christian, Church of Christ, Church of God, Church of God in Christ, Church of the Nazarene, Disciples of Christ, Episcopal, Friends, Greek Orthodox, Islamic, Jewish, Latter Day Saints, Lutheran Church - Missouri Synod, Evangelical Lutheran Church In America, Wisconsin Evangelical Lutheran Synod, Other Lutheran, Mennonite, Methodist, Pentecostal, Presbyterian, and Seventh-Day Adventist.
-All told there were approximately 21,000 religious schools operating in the U.S. in the 2011-12 academic year.
+All told approximately 21,000 religious schools were operating in the U.S. in the 2011-12 academic year.
 What about non-sectarian schools?
 There were about 9,700 schools which did not have any religious affiliation.

-I listed all the various denominations because I wanted you to have a clearer idea of the many options which you have in selecting a school for your child.
-One other point to make is that religious schools operated by the various religious orders typically are more expensive than parochial schools.
-Kadima Day School in West Hills, California charges $15,200 for the academic year 2018-2019 for grades 6-8.
-Here is a quick look at what Kadima Day School offers.
+I listed all the various denominations because I wanted you to have a clearer idea of your many options in selecting a school for your child.
+Another point is that religious schools operated by various religious orders are typically more expensive than parochial schools.
+Kadima Day School in West Hills, California, charges $15,200 for the academic year 2018-2019 for grades 6-8.

 Next, let's examine some of the reasons why some schools charge less than others.